Skip to Content

 attachment

 The procedure for setting up an operation that populates Oracle interface tables is not specific to the Oracle EBS Connector and can set up through a standard transformation.
-See Text to Database Wizard for detailed instructions related to this example.
+See Text to database wizard for detailed instructions related to this example.
 A variety of other Sources can also be used to supply the data for the operation.

-In the example used here, the Oracle EBS database target is configured using the Oracle [JDBC] driver with the same credentials as used for the EBS Connector Endpoint.
+In the example used here, the Oracle EBS database target is configured using the Oracle [JDBC] driver with the same credentials as used for the ebs connector endpoint.
 The configured EBS database target is set up for this example operation as follows:

 attachment

-Creating an EBS Concurrency Program Operation
+Creating an EBS concurrency program operation

 In the same project where you have set up the operation that provides the data to the Oracle interface tables, you should create another operation that will run the concurrency program to validate and apply this data to Oracle base tables.
 The steps below walk through creating a new operation for the concurrency program, and after that operation is created, shows how to chain the concurrent program operation to run after the first operation has completed successfully.